hwchen/tophat/README.md

 async fn handler(req:Reqwest<Body>) -> Result<Response<Body>, Error>
 ```

+Works with any tcp stream that implements `futures::{AsyncRead, AsyncWrite}`.
+All dependencies are async-ecosystem independent.

 # Notes
 The inspiration: talking about using Sinks instead of Streams for sending, and how that can affect observability of responses.
 https://github.com/hyperium/hyper/issues/2181